bankaiogx/website/README.md

   </tr>
 </table>

+The design implements three well known established UX laws to support clear interaction.Hicks Law was implemented as the the use of simple layouts and minimal options per page, which i have applied, reduces user decision time in theory.
+Fitts Law has also been applied through the use of large and easy to tap buttons and links especially with the hamburger menu on mobile devices.
+Lastly Cognitive Load was implemented through the strategical design of breaking information into smaller sections with spacing and a clear hierarchy, preventing cognotive overload.
+With all this, no UX rules were in violation and my design choice and features ensures a smooth user experience.

 ### Wireframe
 Below are wireframe diagrams used to guide the design and layout of the website.
 <td align="center">